acohen/howto/_posts/2014-09-23-gmail-migration.md

 InterExchange is moving from having an in-house Kerio email server to using Gmail.

 We will be making the official and final change over in October.
+The currently scheduled change over date is Saturday October 11th, 2014.

 The process of setting up all of our mailboxes and moving all of our mail will happen in stages.

 The first stage is migration.

-We will move the majority of our mail over to gmail in the weeks before the switch over so that during the weekend when we go live with Gmail we will only have a few weeks of recent messages to sync, not many years worth.
+We will move the majority of our mail over to gmail before the switch over so that during the weekend when we go live with Gmail we will only have a few weeks of recent messages to sync, not many years worth.

 ### What do I need to do?